Mawryngkhang trek – A trek to the legendary King of Stones in Wahkhen village of Meghalaya.

 - This trek is not recommended for those who are physically unfit.

-- Keep the place clean.
-There are dustbins in the trekking path.
+- Leave the trail clean.
+There are dustbins made of bamboo in the trekking path.

 - On the other side of the village Wahkhen, about one hour by foot, there is a long suspension living root bridge at a place called Kynroh, under Shyngngi River.
 This living root bridge has two parts.
 The first one is the mother bridge (main) and the other one is a small bridge.
 The root living bridge is about 37 meters long and the smaller one is about 8 meters long.

 Hope Lighttravelaction’s extensive Guide to the Mawrynkhang trek helps you plan better.
 If you have any questions or suggestions for us (or not) we would like to hear from you in the comments.